SAP-samples/cloud-workflow-samples/cf-aif-workflow-integration-sample/README.md

 ### Download and Deploy Workflow AIFAlertManagement
 Download or clone the following content from Git repository:

-	aif-scp-workflow-integration-sample --> AIFAlertManagement_WithRestartCancel.zip
+	aif-scp-workflow-integration-sample --> AIFAlertManagement_WithRestartandCancel.zip

-[Refer to help document](https://help.sap.com/viewer/825270ffffe74d9f988a0f0066ad59f0/CF/en-US/51321a804b1a4935b0ab7255447f5f84.html), login to SAP WebIDE Full-Stack and import the "AIFAlertManagement.zip" into the workspace.
+[Refer to help document](https://help.sap.com/viewer/825270ffffe74d9f988a0f0066ad59f0/CF/en-US/51321a804b1a4935b0ab7255447f5f84.html), login to SAP WebIDE Full-Stack and import the "AIFAlertManagement_WithRestartandCancel.zip" into the workspace.
 Once the import is successful, expand the “AIFAlertWorkflow” folder, expand the “workflows” subfolder, double click the file “AIFAlert.workflow”.
 The workflow definition should be open in the right editor.
 Select the “Send Error Mail” mail task, in the right properties section, switch to “Details” tab, change the “To” field with the email addresses which should receive the alert email for workflow instance, save your change.